 Aids to navigation in Bolivia are maintained by the Servicio Nacional de Hidrografía Naval (SNHN), an agency of the Naval Force (Fuerza Naval Boliviana).
 The August 2010 Notice to Mariners lists most of the lights as being "inoperable," but it appears that efforts were underway to get them all back into service.

-BOL numbers are those appearing on the Bolivian light list; for Lake Titicaca these numbers are chosen to extend the numbering on the Peruvian list.
-Bolivian lighthouses are not listed by ARLHS or by the international light lists.
+ARLHS numbers are from the ARLHS World List of Lights.
+SNHN numbers are those appearing on the Bolivian light list; for Lake Titicaca these numbers are chosen to extend the numbering on the Peruvian list.
+Bolivian lighthouses are not listed by the international light lists.

 Servicio Nacional de Hidrografía Naval photo